 Admission to the Honors Program

-The Honors Program at Texas A&M University-San Antonio will be available to first-time freshmen students who are entering the university in the Fall 2022 semester.
+The Honors Program at Texas A&M University-San Antonio will be available to first-time freshmen students and transfer students who are entering the university in the Fall 2023 semester.
 Students who have applied to Texas A&M University-San Antonio are eligible to apply for acceptance into the Honors Program.
-At this time, current students and transfer students are not eligible for entrance into the Honors Program.
+At this time, continuing students are not eligible for entrance into the Honors Program.

 The Honors Program application consists of three parts: a short essay, a resume, and references.
 For more information, please visit the Honors website.